3UU/wordpress-shariff-wrapper/trunk/readme.txt

 == Description ==

 The "original" share buttons automatically transmit data of your visitors to the social network sites as soon as they visit your website.
 They do not need to click on a share button for this and therefore have no choice, if they want their data to be send.
 The German computer magazine c't has developed "Shariff" `(ʃɛɹɪf)` that follows the General Data Protection Regulation (GDPR - Regulation (EU) 2016/679).
 This plugin adapts the Shariff concept and provides an easy to use solution for WordPress.
-We currently support 29 services in 25 languages: Bitcoin, Buffer, Diaspora, Facebook, Flipboard, LinkedIn, mailto, Mastodon, MeWe, Odnoklassniki, Patreon, PayPal, PayPal.me, Pinterest, Pocket, Printer, Reddit, RSS, SMS, Stumbleupon, Telegram, Threema, Tumblr, Twitter, VK, Wallabag, Weibo, WhatsApp, Xing.
+We currently support
+31 services in 25 languages:
+Bitcoin, Bluesky, Buffer, Diaspora, Facebook, Flipboard, Info, Linkedin, mailto, Mastodon, Mewe, Mix, Odnoklassniki, Patreon, Paypal, Paypal.me, Pinterest, Pocket, Printer, Reddit, RSS, SMS, Telegram, Threema, Tumblr, Twitter, VK, Wallabag, Weibo, Whatsapp, Xing

 For more information about the Shariff project check out the original [GitHub project](https://github.com/heiseonline/shariff) and read about the project itself [c’t information page](http://ct.de/shariff) (in German).